Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - general considerations

-in the Markov graph $\G$ such that \begin{enumerate}[(a)] \item $m\le c\cdot|C|$, \item for each $j$ there is $K_j\in \G$ such that $\mathfrak{d}(\hat M_{X,Y,G_j}, M_{K_j})\le \Omega_4$. \end{enumerate} We will carry out this construction in the next chapters.
-The burden of such a construction is to meet requirement (b).
-In \cite{KTV99} and in \cite{CDG07} the regularity of the realizations was used.
+in the graph $\G$ of all realizations such that \begin{enumerate}[(I)] \item $m\le c\cdot|C|$, and the requirement of (F)(c) also holds, \item for each $j$ there is $K_j\in V(\G)$ such that $\mathfrak{d}\left (\widehat M(X,Y,G_j), M_{K_j}\right )\le \Omega_2$. \end{enumerate} We will carry out this construction in the next sections.
+The burden of such a construction is to meet requirement (II).
+In \cite{KTV97} and in \cite{CDG07} the regularity of the realizations was used.

-The {\bf "friendly path method"}.
+The {\bf ``friendly path method"}.

-In the next chapters we describe a new general method based on the notion of {\em friendly paths} (see Definition \ref{def:friendly}) to construct the paths $\varUpsilon(X,Y,s)$.
+In the next sections we describe a new general method based on the notion of {\em friendly paths} (see Definition \ref{def:friendly}) to construct the paths $\varUpsilon(X,Y,s)$.

-The novelty of our friendly path method can be summarized as follows: \begin{itemize} \item if our bipartite degree sequence is semi-regular then the paths $\varUpsilon(X,Y,s)$ satisfy (b) \item if our bipartite degree sequence is arbitrary, then $\varUpsilon(X,Y,s)$ satisfies (b) provided the symmetric difference of $X$ and $Y$ is a cycle.
-(You can not get such paths using the methods of \cite{KTV99} and \cite{CDG07}.) \end{itemize} Originally we conjectured, that our friendly path method always produces paths which satisfy (b).
+The novelty of our friendly path method can be summarized as follows: \begin{itemize} \item if our bipartite degree sequence is half-regular then the paths $\varUpsilon(X,Y,s)$ satisfy the previous condition (II) \item if our bipartite degree sequence is arbitrary, then $\varUpsilon(X,Y,s)$ satisfies (II) provided the symmetric difference of $X$ and $Y$ is a cycle. \end{itemize} Originally we conjectured, that our friendly path method always produces paths which satisfy (II).
 However we were unable to prove it, and now we think that essentially new ideas are needed to prove the case of general bipartite degree sequences.